NithyashreePrabhu/esdProject/index.md

 ```

 ### Raspberry Pi Camera Web streaming Code
+- Below script can be added to ~/.bashrc to run the script during bootup without user intervention
 ```markdown
 # Web streaming example
 # Source code from the official PiCamera package